 Ribeiro floated back into the bridge with a bottle of cachaça I had no idea was on board.
 “Here you go, guys,” he said, fitting a suction tip on the mouth of the bottle.
 “To history.”

-We passed the bottle around and each took a long swallow of cachaça.
+We passed the bottle around and each took a long swallow.
 It burned all the way down and the fumes rushed to my eyes, but it sanded off the edge I’d been feeling since the alien vessel had filled our display screens.

 “All right, so what are our options here?”
 Parker asked after round two.
 A manic energy was seeping through his cool exterior: he kept cracking his knuckles as he spoke, and the pops were strangely loud over the purr of our engines.
 “We notify the station—”